sequi76/BML4SR/Lecture-1.Introduction_to_Bayesian_Techniques/readme.md

 ### Thinking Bayesianly

 3. Think of a system that could be modeled as being sampled from a PDF.
 Draw the Graphical Model of such a system.
 Did you model it bottom-up?
 Up-up?
 Is there still room to unfold more the system and access to latent variables into which you could inject prior-info?
-4. What is the probability of Harris winning the election, given that Trump won ?
+4. What is the probability of Massa winning the election, given that Milei won ?